-That just gives you more of an idea of the practical side of things, which after all, is pretty important, right?
+That gives you more of an idea of the practical side of things, which is pretty important, right?

-It also gives you the chance to use that theory in practice without the added pressure of having to work with a paying client in a gym situation.
+It also allows you to use that theory in practice without the added pressure of working with a paying client in a gym situation.

-It’s not always possible to find a mentor or secure a job shadow, however.
+It’s not always possible to find a mentor or secure a job shadow.

-For that reason, it’s best to arm yourself with the knowledge of mistakes you can make and in that way, avoid them.
+Therefore, it’s best to arm yourself with the knowledge of mistakes you can make and, in that way, avoid them.

-But what are these common mistakes that new personal trainers and sometimes even more experienced ones make?
+But what common mistakes do new personal trainers and sometimes even more experienced ones make?

 Well, let’s take a look.

-Listen, I will admit, it’s pretty daunting when you start as a personal trainer.
+Listen, I will admit, starting as a personal trainer is pretty daunting.

 Dealing with a variety of clients can be intimidating too.

-But you owe it to them, and yourself for that matter, to take the time to do the necessary assessments on every client and then design a unique training program that will help them reach their goals and fulfill their expectations.
+But you owe it to them, and yourself for that matter, to take the time to do the necessary assessments on every client and then design a unique training program to help them reach their goals and fulfill their expectations.

-If you don’t, they are simply going to go elsewhere to look for someone who can.
+If you don’t, they will go elsewhere to look for someone who can.

-Far too many new personal trainers come up with an exercise program which might be pretty good for one client but won’t work with the next.
+Far too many new personal trainers develop an exercise program that might be pretty good for one client but won’t work with the next.

 But they try anyway.